rabira-hierpa/smt-amharic-to-english/README.md

-# A Statistical Machine Translator for Amahric and Enlish Language
+# A Statistical Machine Translator for Amahric and English Language

 A statistical machine translator from Amharic to English Language.
 NLP - CoSc6405